161st Air Refueling Wing

-The 161st Air Refueling Wing (161 ARW) is a unit of the Arizona Air National Guard, stationed at Goldwater Air National Guard Base, Phoenix Sky Harbor International Airport, Arizona.
+The 161st Air Refueling Wing is a unit of the Arizona Air National Guard, stationed at Goldwater Air National Guard Base, Arizona.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.

 Mission

 The 161st Air Refueling Wing principal mission is air refueling.
 The wing enhances the Air Force's capability to accomplish its primary missions of Global Reach and Global Power.
 It also provides aerial refueling support to Air Force, Navy and Marine Corps aircraft as well as aircraft of allied nations.
 The wing is also capable of transporting litter and ambulatory patients using patient support pallets during aeromedical evacuations.

 Units

 The 161st Air Refueling Wing consists of the following units: